CammyTetehJr/hello-world/README.md

 # hello-world
 My first repository

-here is my first commit, trying to undesrtand how this works
+here is my first commit, trying to understand how this works